ACristoff/myTinyApp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
 Each URL is tied to a specific user, and only that user has the ability to modify the URL.
 We use conventional cookie encryption to track user sessions, and password hashing to secure the accounts.
+The app now tracks the amount of visitors that have clicked through your shortened link!

 ## Final Product